-And, for linguistic, kinesthetic, solitary, or logical learners, this effort should involve writing out your own notes.
+And for linguistic, kinesthetic, solitary, or logical learners, this effort should involve writing out your own notes.
 You can do so either in a new notebook or in your textbook’s margins (or both).

 Though this step is laborious, it is also advantageous enough to be worthwhile.
 Plenty of research confirms that taking notes gets your various senses involved in learning.
-Consequently, this enables people with different learning styles to successfully progress through the exam material.
+Consequently, this enables people with different learning styles to progress successfully through the exam material.
 Notetaking also forces your brain to officially process the information you’re taking in.
 Putting something in your own words is a good demonstration of your understanding.
 Finally, having your own notes gives you one more resource to utilize on the go and during your final review.

 Therefore, though most of your course will be online, you now have plenty of reasons to create some old-fashioned study materials.
 These notes will help your brain perform one of its most essential functions.

-While some of Part 1 CIA exam questions are direct, you may encounter several more conceptual questions.
+While some of the Part 1 CIA exam questions are direct, you may encounter several more conceptual questions.
 And unless you have a strong grasp on every key term and definition in Part 1, these questions may trip you up.

 CIA candidates often tell me that they were able to eliminate 1 or 2 of the answer options in the CIA exam questions right away.
 But then, they were left with other answer options that looked equally correct.
 Therefore, selecting the correct answer was a real struggle.

-But, you can give yourself a fighting chance against all the CIA Part 1 questions intent on thwarting you by making sure your understanding of the exam content runs deep.
+But you can give yourself a fighting chance against all the CIA Part 1 questions intent on thwarting you by ensuring your understanding of the exam content runs deep.
 To do so, you should answer a lot of practice questions.
 But, reading the answer explanations for both the correct and incorrect answers is of equal importance.
 You may accidentally use the wrong reasoning to get the right answer.
 So, reading the answer explanations helps you guarantee that you took the right train of thought to come to your conclusion.

 Reading the answer explanations may increase the duration of some of your study sessions.
-But, it also allows you to go beyond a shallow grasp of the concepts.
+But it also allows you to go beyond a shallow grasp of the concepts.
 And as you deepen your comprehension, you also perfect your intuition.
 You’ll need this intuition to see through the distracting answer options and select the best answer to problematic CIA exam questions.